-- Add 3 cups of water to a small pot and put over medium heat to bring it to a boil.
+- Add 3 cups of water to a small pot and put it over medium heat to bring it to a boil.
 Continue with the directions while that heats up.

 - Now it’s time for the baking soda bath.
 Add 1/4 cup of baking soda to a large bowl (it’s important for the bowl to be large because it’s going to bubble up and we don’t want it to spill over) and then pour your boiling water into the bowl.
 Drop your pretzels in one at a time and let them float for 20 seconds.
 Remove them with a slotted spoon and add to a baking sheet to allow excess water to run off.

 - Generously spray a 10.25″ skillet with nonstick spray and add your dough to the perimeter- mine fit perfectly.
-If you have a different sized skillet, they may fit differently.
+If you have a different-sized skillet, they may fit differently.

 - Melt one tablespoon of butter to brush the tops of your pretzels, then top with coarse salt.
 Pour your beer cheese directly into the center, then bake at 400 degrees for 24 minutes.

-- You can use skillets of varying sizes- mine is 10.25″ and the pretzels fit perfectly.
+- You can use skillets of varying sizes- mine is 10.25" and the pretzels fit perfectly.

 - I found it very important to let the dough balls sit on parchment paper before adding them to the skillet.
 Adding them directly to the skillet led to them sticking from the excess liquid.

-- The nutrition info I listed is based on my specific ingredients- I always advise you calculate your own, as you'll be using different brands.
+- The nutrition info I listed is based on my specific ingredients- I always advise you to calculate your own, as you'll be using different brands.